sdsxpln/gnu-slash-mood/README.md

 sudo nano /var/lib/gnu-slash-mood/config.txt
 ```

-Add the following, setting your details as needed:
+Add the following, setting your details as needed.
+The *off* and *on* values are the hours of the day when GNU/Mood should turn off and then turn on again so as not to disturb sleep (0 is midnight).

     username = [myusername]
     password = [password]
     domain = [GNU Social domain]
+    off = 0
+    on = 7

 Now enable the daemon: